Micro, Small and Medium Enterprises Development Act, 2006

 The Micro, Small and Medium Enterprises Development Act, 2006 is an Act of the Parliament of India.
-According to the act, "any buyer who fails to make payment to MSMEs, as per agreed terms or a maximum of 45 days, would be liable to pay monthly compounded interest at three times the bank rate notified by RBI".
+India has 63 million micro, small and medium enterprises which amount to nearly 30 per cent of the country Gross Domestic Product.

-Industries are divided into 2 categories.
+Industries are divided into two categories.
 Manufacturing and services.
 They are further divided into micro, small and medium.
 For both, manufacturing and services sectors, micro industries' capital requirements are under 1 Crore rupees and an annual turnover of less than 5 Crore rupees.
 Small industries shall have between 50 and 250 Crores respectively.

+According to the act, any buyer who fails to make payment to MSMEs, as per agreed terms or a maximum of 45 days, is liable to pay monthly compounded interest that is three times the bank rates as per RBI".
+In February 2023, the Consortium of Indian Associations (CIA) suggested to the government to form a separate ministry for the self-employed and microenterprises.